 Bell founded the Negotiation Task Force at the Davis Center for Russian and Eurasian Studies at Harvard, which promotes innovative solutions to Euro-Atlantic and Eurasian security challenges by creating spaces for cross-cultural negotiation research, training, and strategic analysis.
 He is also a member of the Executive Board of the Arms Control Negotiation Academy (ACONA), a Fellow with the Institution Quraysh for Law & Policy (iQ), and an International Negotiation Expert with the Conflict Analytics Lab at Queen’s University, a research-based consortium concerned with the application of data science and machine learning to dispute resolution.
 An expert in negotiation and crisis management simulation design, Bell has launched a new generation of immersive case exercises used internationally to train decision-makers in academia, government, and the private sector.

-Bell’s research interests include U.S., EU, and German foreign policy; the history and politics of Afghanistan and Central Asia; complex conflict systems; negotiation analysis; system effects in multi-constituency networks; dynamic simulation design; and the role of strategy, emotions, and human motives in international conflict.
-He has published research in International Negotiation, Negotiation Journal, and the Peace Report and was a Co-Investigator of the Middle East and North Africa Negotiation Report, a collaborative effort of scholars and students from Harvard University, Tufts University, Brandeis University, and IDC Herzliya.
+Bell’s research interests include space, force, and great power relations in Eurasia; U.S., EU, Russian, Chinese, and German foreign policy; NATO-Russia relations; Afghanistan and Central Asia; the Middle East and North Africa; conflict escalation and de-escalation; arms control and disarmament; regional connectivity in conflict systems; political and military decision-making in crisis situations; negotiation tactics and strategies in high-risk environments; human motives and emotions in international conflict; dynamic simulation design; system effects in multi-constituency networks He has published research in International Negotiation, Negotiation Journal, and International Studies Perspectives and was a Co-Investigator of the Middle East and North Africa Negotiation Report, a collaborative effort of scholars and students from Harvard University, Tufts University, Brandeis University, and IDC Herzliya.

 As an expert on security issues, he has testified on international conflict at the German and the European Parliaments and briefed NATO military personnel before their deployment to Afghanistan.
 As a teacher of negotiation, Bell has led workshops to a diverse array of audiences, including high school students, business leaders, and U.S. military officers, as well as students at Stanford University, Columbia University, and the University of Oxford.